infinitered/ignite/docs/Components.md

 ## Custom Components

-MAVERICKTODO: update the below documentation with new patterns

 Ignite includes a generator for creating custom components.
 If the built in components don't fit your needs, you can create your own.

 `npx ignite-cli generate component MyCustomButton`